Liza! Liza!: Critical reception

 Upon its release, Billboard magazine featured the album in its "Pop Spotlight" section, praising it enthusiastically.
 The review described the album as "a gas" and called Minnelli "simply great," noting her performance was "a combination of mom [Ethel Merman] and Streisand."
 It stated that "the gal packs more into a song than a listener has reason to expect these days," highlighting her "clarity of tone, genuine feeling, emotion, bizazz and the unexpected."
 The review concluded with a strong recommendation: "Buy it!
 It will be the first in a truly great collection of Liza Minnelli albums".
 Cash Box hailed Minnelli's debut as an "auspicious" achievement, noting that she performs a selection of "chestnuts and recent ballad gems" with a professionalism that "belies her years".
 The review predicted that industry insiders would take notice of her "feelingful and highly stylized readings" of songs like "Maybe This Time" and "Don't Ever Leave Me", concluding that the "fine new talent" on display should lead the album to "soar in sales."

 Record World reviewed the album as a declaration of artistic independence, stating that "Liza is her own boss now".
 The magazine considered Liza!
 Liza! as an "impressive and beguiling" collection that unveiled "a beautifully varied and rainbow-shaded disk of individual vocal stylings," ultimately announcing Minnelli as a "major singing talent," a fact highlighted by the contrasting extremes of songs like "Try to Remember" and "I'm All I've Got".
-Music Business magazine highlighted the album's vocal delivery, noting that "Miss Minelli gives out the warm, tender, expressive readings of some great ballads".
+Music Business magazine highlighted the album's vocal delivery, noting that "Miss Minnelli gives out the warm, tender, expressive readings of some great ballads".